JMalaer1993/COMP-TIA-SYO-701-NOTES/CHAPTER-6.md

   + BEC - Business Email Compromise.
 Posing as an executive in email.
   + Typosquatting - Registering domain names very similar to legitimate ones to receive accidental traffic.
   + Brand Impersonation - Copying the look of a trusted brand.
+  + Elicitation - Gaining information without asking for it directly.
+The attacker will use conversations tricks to get you to reveal information voluntarily.
+    - Active Listening
+    - Reflective Quesitoning - Asking open ended questions to encourage the target to talk more.
+    - False Statements - Hoping the target will correct you and inadvertently reveal sensitive information.
+    - Bracketing - Saying a range of numbers and hoping the target gives you the eact number.
+  + Pretexting - A form of social engineering that uses a false story or scenario to justify a request for sensitive information.
+Just regular ol impersonation has no story or pretext or context.
+* Message Based Attacks
+  + Spam - Unwanted email.
+May not be malicious.
+Just annoying.
+  + SPIM - Spam over Instant Messaging.
+May include malware or fake links.
+  + Phishing - Sending emails with malicious links.
+    - Emails from friends
+    - Malware
+    - Validating Email Addresses
+    - 419 Scam
+  + Spear Phishing - Phishing but targeting a specific person or group rather than a generic message sent to thousands of people.
+May use real names and job titles.
+    - Defense: Email signatures (validates who send the message)
+  + Whaling - Targeting high value people like CEOs.
+  + Vishing - Phishing over a voice call.
+  + Smishing - Phishing over text.
+#### All it takes is one click for an attacker to gain nearly unlimited access to your entire network.
+Things to watch out for include fake login pages, attachments, requests for sensitive information, and emotional triggers like urgency or fear.
+* Phishing Explained (Simplified)
+  1. Intial Vector: Email with malicious link or attachment.
+  2. User Action: Click link or attachment (game over).
+  3. Payload: Credential harvesting, RAT, ransomware, spyware, ect.
+  4. Post-Compromise: Data theft, privilege escalation, backdoor accounts, lateral movement, ect.
+## Blocking Attacks
+*